Rubiks cube with social icons

-The "Wicked Problem" of Managing Social Media
+The ‘Wicked Problem’ of Managing Social Media

-We messaged back and forth in emojis – lamenting and relating to the definition of a wicked problem.
-This was our story – we certainly had a wicked problem.
-We were a budget-squeezed nonprofit with membership goals to meet, programs to run and audiences to reach and it was stifled by our inability to manage it all.
-What we needed was a project management system, new servers, better email, a bigger marketing budget and more warm bodies to get it done.
+We were a budget-squeezed nonprofit with membership goals to meet, programs to run, and audiences to reach and it was stifled by our inability to manage it all, let alone learn how to manage social for Instagram and other platforms.
+What we needed was a project management system, updated servers, better email, an increased marketing budget, and more help to get it done.
 What we had was a small team wearing multiple hats trying to remember, day in and day out, why we loved our nonprofit.
-And so goes the cycle of a wicked problem.

 A New Wicked Problem

-We are well on our way, and our clients do see results, but our wicked problem is we get bogged down in the tactical trench of social media marketing – like so many agencies.
-Our time tends to get tied up in tasks.
-We’re in need of a way to streamline our processes and be more efficient with data and reporting.
-If we could minimize the time we spend on “the tasks,” we could maximize our team’s collective input and devote more time to skill development, industry trends and thought-leading content strategies.
+We’re looking for a way to streamline our processes and be more efficient with data and reporting.
+If we could minimize the time we spend on “the tasks,” we could maximize our team’s collective input and devote more time to skill development, industry trends, and thought-leading content strategies.
 Our potential is overwhelming!
-We’ve got the team, the talent, the dedication and the support from our leadership – what we need is the tool to manage the tasks.
+We’ve got the team, the talent, the dedication, and the support from our leadership — what we need is the tool to manage the tasks, so we can demonstrate to our clients how to manage social for Twitter and other platforms where they can see the impact.

 The Mission